PPSherry/ChromShatter/README.md

 Credits
 -------
+[Delly](https://github.com/dellytools/delly) is a widely used bioinformatics tool for structure variant detection.
 [HTSlib](https://github.com/samtools/htslib) is heavily used for all genomic alignment and variant processing.
 [Boost](https://www.boost.org/) for various data structures and algorithms and [Edlib](https://github.com/Martinsos/edlib) for pairwise alignments using edit distance.